jtreminio/php-docker/apache/README.md

 You can debug your applications by [using PhpStorm's bookmarklets](https://www.jetbrains.com/phpstorm/marklets/).

-For more information please refer to my blog post [Developing at Full Speed with Xdebug](https://jtreminio.com/blog/developing-at-full-speed-with-xdebug/).
+For more information please refer to my blog post [Developing at Full Speed with Xdebug](https://jtreminio.com/blog/developing-at-full-speed-with-xdebug/), and [All-in-One PHP-FPM + Nginx/Apache Containers](https://jtreminio.com/blog/all-in-one-php-fpm-nginx-apache-containers/).

 Note: If `PHPFPM_XDEBUG` is not set to `on`, the second PHP-FPM instance will NOT be created.